ograycode/ograycode.github.io/_posts/2014-04-5-thoughts-on-working-remotely.md

 That said, here are some tips I have found to working successfully outside the office:

-*  Effective communication though several channels if key.
+*  Effective communication through several channels is key.
 *  Do not hesitate to use video chat.
 *  Keep in contact every working day with the rest of your team.
 *  Make your work environment as distraction free as possible.